docs

 | PR-3 | PR | Patient copay | All specialties | Verify copay collected at service; move to statement if not |

-The single most operationally costly pattern in denial management is treating PR-group codes as appealable.
-PR-1 (deductible), PR-2 (coinsurance), and PR-3 (copay) are not denials in any meaningful sense — they are amounts owed by the patient.
-Routing them into the payer appeal queue wastes staff time, inflates denial counts, and delays collection from the actual responsible party.
+The most operationally costly pattern in denial management is treating PR-group codes as appealable.
+PR-1 (deductible), PR-2 (coinsurance), and PR-3 (copay) are not denials.
+They are amounts owed by the patient.
+Routing them into the payer appeal queue wastes staff time, inflates denial counts, and delays collection from the responsible party.
 A well-built denial triage system separates CO-group appeals from PR-group patient billing automatically, at intake.

-CO-16 is the code where the paired RARC does the real work.
-CO-16 by itself says the claim is incomplete; the RARC specifies whether the missing element is a referring provider NPI, a rendering provider credential, a date of service conflict, or something else entirely.
-Treating CO-16 without reading the RARC first is one of the most common sources of incorrect corrections and resubmissions.
+CO-16 is where the paired RARC does the real work.
+CO-16 alone says the claim is incomplete; the RARC specifies whether the missing element is a referring provider NPI, a rendering provider credential, a date of service conflict, or something else.
+Acting on CO-16 without reading the RARC first is one of the most common sources of incorrect corrections and resubmissions.

-CO-197 is the authorization code that specifically causes behavioral health denials — authorization absent, not just incorrect.
-The operational pattern behind CO-197 in behavioral health is often a failed concurrent review during an extended treatment episode rather than a failure to obtain the initial authorization.
-That requires a different fix: tracking concurrent review expiration dates prospectively, not reactively after the denial arrives.
+CO-197 is the authorization code behind behavioral health denials: authorization absent, not just incorrect.
+In behavioral health the pattern is often a failed concurrent review during an extended treatment episode rather than a failure to obtain the initial authorization.
+The fix is tracking concurrent review expiration dates prospectively, not reacting after the denial arrives.

 The denial management workflow guide covers each of these CARCs with investigation steps, appeal packet requirements, and routing logic in full detail.